shockflash/reviews/README.rst

 Please have a look at the __init__.py file in the reviews directory.
 The system is the same as in the comments application.

+The testdata-app also contains an example, it extends the Review and ReviewSegmet models with one new field each.
+The forms are also changed.
+The templates in the testapp are using these fields.